dvanaria/micromite_projects/README.md

 # micromite_projects
+A "Micromite" is a PIC32 (specifically a PIC32MX170F256B microcontroller) loaded with special firmware called MMBASIC.

+This firmware takes the PIC32's available 256 KB of Flashable ROM and 64 KB of Static RAM to present a BASIC operating environment (complete with code editor) and yielding the following specs, reminiscent of an 80s era home microcomputer:

+    50 MHz CPU
+    59 KB Flashable ROM (for your BASIC program's source code) 52 KB Static RAM (for your BASIC program's data and variable allocation)

-A "Micromite" is a PIC32 (specifically a PIC32MX170F256B microcontroller) loaded with special firmware: MMBASIC, a modern BASIC interpreter and embedded OS created by Geoff Graham in 2014.
-This allows working on embedded/microcontroller projects using a beginner-friendly language, a modernized BASIC langauge that is similar to GW-BASIC from back in the day.
+MMBASIC is a modern BASIC interpreter and embedded OS created by Geoff Graham in 2014.
+This firmware allows working on embedded/microcontroller projects using a beginner-friendly language: a modernized BASIC language that is similar to GW-BASIC from back in the day.

 From Wikipedia: "MMBasic was designed to mimic the original Microsoft BASIC (also known as MBASIC, BASICA or GW-BASIC) which was supplied with the Tandy TRS-80, Commodore 64 and the early IBM personal computers."

 And from Geoff Graham's website:

-    "MMBasic is a Microsoft BASIC compatible implementation of the BASIC language with floating point, integer and string variables, arrays, long variable names, a built in program editor and many other features.
+    "MMBasic is a Microsoft BASIC compatible implementation of the BASIC language with floating point, integer and string variables, arrays, long variable names, a built in program editor and many other features."

-    Using MMBasic you can use communications protocols, measure voltages, detect digital inputs and drive output pins.
-Special features include the ability to use touch sensitive LCD displays, temperature sensors, distance sensors and more.
+    "Using MMBasic you can use communications protocols, measure voltages, detect digital inputs and drive output pins.
+Special features include the ability to use touch sensitive LCD displays, temperature sensors, distance sensors and more."

     You can use the Micromite as the intelligence inside any project that requires a medium speed microcontroller but without the hassle of programming in a complex language."

 The projects in this repository relate to a minimal breadboard setup that has just a PIC32 chip, a battery pack to supply power, and an FTDI chip that allows a USB connection to a modern computer. ![image](https://github.com/dvanaria/micromite_projects/assets/14303838/2ea1959f-071b-4436-a6c3-5d56a6057c80)

 The MMBASIC software running on the microcontroller is interfaced using a terminal emulator such as TeraTerm running on the connected computer.
-This setup is like a "modern retro computer" that has the following specs:

-    59 KB of Program Memory space (held in non-volitile Flash storage) 52 KB of Program Data space to hold program variables and data (RAM) 50 MHz processor

 The terminal is connected via a 38400 baud connection, and since this is a text-only display interface, none of the graphics commands of MMBASIC are available with this particular (breadboard) setup.

 **********************
 PROJECT LIST: